This is Don's "Whom We Might Be" Story

 Industrial Revolution

-that began 200+ years before my birth, they were farmers in Dorset, 150 miles south of Birmingham… that city became the 3rd largest in the country at that time.
-None of them were apparently inventors, nor were they apparently famous…
+They were farmers in Dorset, 150 miles south of Birmingham… that city became the 3rd largest in the country at that time.

-A more famous fellow is James Clerk Maxwell
+A more famous fellow

 ( note 18 )

-was the Scottish scientist
+who was the Scottish scientist that discovered electromagnetic radiation in 1862,

-that discovered electromagnetic radiation in 1862, the theory that brought together electricity, magnetism & light as manifestations of the same phenomenon… an interesting coincidence is that this came to light just 100 years before 1962, my 7th birthday!
+an interesting coincidence is that this came to light just 100 years before 1962, my 7th birthday!

-Another extremely interesting Norwegian chap (also sadly is not my ancestor & is amazingly un-famous!)
+Another extremely interesting Norwegian chap ( also sadly is not my ancestor & is amazingly un-famous! )

 Victor Moritz Goldschmidt